 One of the best Pokemon games of all time, Pokémon Gold and Silver refined the formula and helped prove the craze wasn’t going away.
 More Pokémon, including excellent starter and legendary monsters, a huge new region, the return of the original Kanto region, and continued trading and trainer battle integration made it feel like a complete game that players could enjoy for months or years at a time.
 It has received a remake with updated visuals, but the original Game Boy Color version has a certain charm that can’t be replicated.
 It’s no wonder that Pokémon fans continue returning to Gold and Silver two decades later.

 2. The Legend of Zelda: Oracle and Seasons and Oracle of Ages

 Taking a page out of the Pokémon book for the Game Boy Color, The Legend of Zelda: Oracle of Seasons and Oracle of Ages are very similar games that contain different items key mechanics to separate them, such as a seasons system or time manipulation.
 They’re classic Zelda games at their core and sit alongside greats like Link’s Awakening and A Link to the Past, and they weren’t even developed by Nintendo internally — instead, Capcom took over and would continue handling 2D Zelda games through The Minish Cap on Game Boy Advance.
-A special linking system even gave a bonus to those who played both versions, and it’s dying for a remake on Nintendo Switch.
+A special linking system even gave a bonus to those who played both versions, and it’s dying for a remake as a Nintendo Switch game.

 3. Mario Tennis